 - 1 tbsp vanilla extract

-- 3–4 cups water
+- 3–4 cups boiling water

-- Bake the cheesecake: Place the baking sheet into the oven to bake for 55-65 minutes, or until the the top of the cheesecake has formed a “crust” but is still light in color.
+- Bake the cheesecake: Carefully place the baking sheet into the oven on the low rack.
+Then place the cheesecake onto the middle rack and quickly close the oven to bake for 55-65 minutes, or until the the top of the cheesecake lightly golden.
+The center is set but still wiggly.
+Turn off the oven, and allow the cheesecake to sit in the oven for 10 minutes.
 The water should also be completely dissolved.
 Please see the video tutorial.
 The cheesecake should still be very wiggly.
 This is completely fine and should be that way.This cheesecake will not seem cooked at all when you first turn off the oven.

 Arrowroot Starch: make sure that your arrowroot starch (also called powder) is stored properly and is still active.
 Improperly stored or expired arrowroot will not work.
 You can also swap in an equal amount of cornstarch.